Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Introduction

-We develop an approach addressing the challenges to ACC-MARL's feasibility.
-For the history dependency problem, we utilize operational semantics of DFAs and, in each step, augment agents' observations with the latest DFA representations of given tasks.
+This work introduces ACC-MARL and presents a novel approach addressing each of these challenges.
+For history dependency, we utilize operational semantics of DFAs and, at each step, augment agents' observations with the latest DFA representations of given tasks to provide each agent with information about how much progress has been made toward the assigned tasks.
 We employ potential-based reward shaping~\cite{ng1999policy,devlin2011theoretical} to address the credit assignment issue, rewarding each agent for completing its own sub-task while still learning optimal team behaviors.
-To overcome the representation bottleneck, we use RAD Embeddings~\cite{yalcinkaya2025provably}, pre-trained latent DFA representations that distinguish distinct tasks and encode semantic distance across a large class of temporal tasks.
-Additionally, we show that learned value functions can be used to assign tasks optimally at test time.
+To overcome the representation bottleneck, we use RAD Embeddings~\cite{yalcinkaya24compositional,yalcinkaya2025provably}, pretrained DFA embeddings that distinguish distinct tasks and encode semantic similarities across a large class of temporal tasks.
+Furthermore, we show that, after training, the learned value functions can be utilized to find optimal task assignments to agents at test time.
 Finally, we present an empirical evaluation demonstrating the efficacy of our approach.
-See \Cref{fig:splash} for a high-level overview of the proposed ACC-MARL approach.
+See \Cref{fig:splash} for a high-level overview.

-\textbf{Contributions.} We list our contributions in the following. \begin{enumerate}[topsep=0pt] \item We introduce Automata-Conditioned Cooperative MARL (ACC-MARL), a framework for learning multi-task, multi-agent, ego-centric policies.
-We address challenges to its feasibility and prove the correctness of our approach. \item We show that the value functions of learned ACC-MARL policies can be used for assigning tasks optimally. \item We implement a GPU-accelerated toolchain for our framework, which enables parallelized operations on DFAs and can be used as a Python package to work with DFA tasks and to learn ACC-MARL policies in other applications. \item We present an empirical evaluation of our framework, demonstrating its efficacy and analyzing learned agent behaviors. \end{enumerate}
+\textbf{Contributions.} We summarize our contributions as follows: (i) we introduce Automata-Conditioned Cooperative MARL (ACC-MARL), a framework for learning multi-task, multi-agent, ego-centric policies; we address challenges to its feasibility and prove that our approach is optimal; (ii) we show that the value functions of learned ACC-MARL policies can be used for assigning tasks optimally; (iii) we implement a toolchain in JAX~\cite{jax2018github}, which enables parallelized operations on DFAs and can be used as a Python package to work with DFA tasks and to learn DFA-conditioned policies in other applications; (iv) we present an empirical evaluation of our framework, demonstrating its efficacy and qualitatively analyzing learned agent behaviors.